Compliance FAQs

 Relative to the agent and IPC filer, it is common to find that the wrong insurer was selected when making the policy submission.
 When filing policy information, please be sure to select the insurer shown on the declarations page.
 If the policy has multiple insurers with premium associated with each, the filing should have the insurers and their portion itemized when making the submission to our office.
 Since several insurers have similar names, extra care should be taken when submitting the insurer’s name.

-Submitting the incorrect effective date will also create a variance.
-Be sure to include the exact effective date as listed on the policy or endorsement.
+Submitting the wrong transaction effective date will also create a variance.
+Be sure to include the exact transaction effective date as listed on the policy or endorsement.
 The same is also applicable to the insured’s name.
-When submitting the insured name, you will need to include the entire insured name, as stated on the declarations page, when filing with the FSLSO.
+When submitting the insured's name, you will need to include the entire insured name, as stated on the declarations page, when filing with the FSLSO.
 Do not submit the “doing business as” (DBA) portion of the name.

 Is there a penalty for not providing requested information in a timely manner?